Divine Masterplan For Life

 An evil thought, desire, word, deed or omission which is:

-a) Seriously wrong.
+a) Seriously

 b) The person must know it is seriously wrong.